Make the most of your new Android with one of the best cell phones plans

 2. Do you need a new phone?

 The next thing to consider is your phone.
 If you just bought a new phone and want to keep using it for a few years, you'll want to make sure it works as well as possible on your new network.
 While phones can be unlocked to use on other carriers once they're paid off, you might not get optimal performance on a different set of towers.
 This is also true for phones purchased in other markets such as Europe or India.
-Even if your phone supports all of the right bands, you still might run into some activation issues.
+Also, even if your phone supports all of the right bands, you still might run into some activation issues.
 This is particularly important if you want to use AT&T 5G, which doesn't work properly with OnePlus most of the time.

 If you are ready for a new phone and can front the full cost, you can buy one of the best Android phones unlocked and bring it with you, but if you want to pay for it monthly, you have to plan ahead a bit more.
-You can buy an unlocked phone with payments directly from the manufacturer, such as Samsung, but some other options also exist.
-Some credit cards will allow you to spread your payments out interest-free as well.
+You can buy an unlocked phone with payments directly from the manufacturer, such as Samsung, but other options exist.
+For example, some credit cards will allow you to spread your payments out interest-free as well.

-Finally, you can buy a phone from the carrier but keep in mind that if you're paying monthly for it, you're on the hook for the full amount.
+Finally, you can buy a phone from the carrier, but keep in mind that you're on the hook for the full amount if you're paying monthly for it.
 If you lose or break the phone, you have to finish paying for it.
 If you're signing up in a carrier store and the salesperson suggests a bundle, be sure to get an itemized invoice with payment durations for each item to know exactly what you're paying for.

 If you already have a phone and you know it's unlocked, be sure to check with customer support or use a BYOD compatibility checker on the carrier's website to be sure.
 If you're taking a bit of a risk with this, familiarize yourself with each carrier's return policy.